ipfs/ipfs-blog/src/_blog/welcome-to-ipfs-weekly-151.md

 [**Product Manager, Developer Experience**](https://jobs.lever.co/3box/68e3cf44-5ee8-4b2a-b872-bca815bf5caf): As a Product Manager on the Developer Experience team at 3Box Labs, you'll be in charge of delivering a best-in-class experience for developers building on the Ceramic platform.
 3Box Labs created the leading identity and data solution for Web3, and alongside the open source developer community.
 They’re looking for impact-driven, intentional, and fast-learning teammates. **3Box Labs**, Remote.

 [**Community Lead**](https://jobs.lever.co/3box/cac4d9b2-4822-4c91-99b8-16c5d3dd75b6): As a Community Lead at 3Box Labs, you’ll have the opportunity to create an incredibly engaged, welcoming, synergistic community around the technology and values that can help catalyze a global movement for a better web.
 3Box Labs created the leading identity and data solution for Web3, and alongside the open source developer community.
 They’re looking for impact-driven, intentional, and fast-learning teammates. **3Box Labs**, Remote.

-[**Protocol Engineer**](https://jobs.lever.co/3box/c766b0f1-d0e2-4c54-928d-c09152a94074): As a Protocol Engineer at 3Box Labs, you will contribute to the Ceramic protocol alongside the rest of the core engineers.
-Projects may include challenges with distributed consensus, sharding, access control systems, blockchain system design, and more.
-As an early team member, you'll have the opportunity to build deeper expertise in areas you're already familiar as well as explore those that are new. **3Box Labs**, Remote.

 Get the IPFS Weekly in your inbox, each Tuesday. [**Sign up now.**](https://ipfs.us4.list-manage.com/subscribe?u=25473244c7d18b897f5a1ff6b&id=cad54b2230)